-How To Remove Water Stains from Wood
+How To Remove White Water Rings and Steam Stains from Wood

 We've all been there.
 You or a guest places something wet on your wood furniture.
-You wince as you notice it but don't move it in time to prevent it.
-If that's happened to you let me tell you how easy it is to remove water stains and white rings.
+You wince as you notice it but don't move it in time to prevent water damage.

 My guests came and we all had a great time and then they left....and after they drove away I pulled out my secret weapon to remove water stains.